d3/d3/docs/d3-force/simulation.md

 const simulation = d3.forceSimulation(nodes);
 ```

+**Note:** The `forceSimulation(nodes)` function operates in an impure manner and can modify its input array of nodes during the simulation.

 ## *simulation*.restart() {#simulation_restart}

 [Source](https://github.com/d3/d3-force/blob/main/src/simulation.js) · Restarts the simulation’s internal timer and returns the simulation.
 In conjunction with [*simulation*.alphaTarget](#simulation_alphaTarget) or [*simulation*.alpha](#simulation_alpha), this method can be used to “reheat” the simulation during interaction, such as when dragging a node, or to resume the simulation after temporarily pausing it with [*simulation*.stop](#simulation_stop).